p0pr0ck5/lua-resty-waf/README.md

 ###lua-resty-waf:set_option()

 Configure an option on a per-scope basis.
-You should only do this if you are overriding a default value in this scope (e.g. it would be useless to use this to define the same configurable everywhere).

 *Example*: